yvesgurcan/deskplan/README.md

 - Keep track of where items are located.
 - Add your own properties to the items within the inventory.
 - Choose between a dark and a light theme.
+- Provide message feedback to the user when items are being created, updated, or deleted, and when the operation was a success.

-## Technical features
+## Next: Technical features

 - Creates Webpack builds optimized for production.
 - Support multiple environments: `dev`, `qa`, and `prod` thanks to a config file and/or environment variables.
 - User authentication with [Passport.js](http://www.passportjs.org/) as middleware.
 - Settings and preferences page.
-- Item version history: Logging of the changes brought to each item [a la Google Drive](https://support.google.com/drive/answer/2409045?co=GENIE.Platform%3DDesktop&hl=en).
 - Server-side caching strategy with [Node-Cache](https://www.npmjs.com/package/node-cache) or [Redis](https://redis.io/).
+- Use the [Apollo PubSub feature](https://www.apollographql.com/docs/apollo-server/data/subscriptions/) to push changes to the client when the database is updated by an external source.
+- CI/CD with [Jenkins](https://jenkins.io/) or [GitHub Actions](https://github.com/features/actions) to run tests, create build, and deploy automatically.
 - [Tighter validation on item URLs](https://www.npmjs.com/package/mongoose-type-url).
 - Unit tests, integration tests, and end-to-end tests with tools such as [Jest](https://jestjs.io/), [React Testing Library](https://github.com/testing-library/react-testing-library) and [Apollo's `createTestClient`](https://www.apollographql.com/docs/apollo-server/testing/testing/).
 - [Theming thanks to Styled Components](https://styled-components.com/docs/advanced#theming).
 - PWA (Progressive Web Application) to allow users to have a native-like experience on mobile devices thanks to a [web app manifest](https://developer.mozilla.org/en-US/docs/Web/Manifest).

-- CI/CD with [Jenkins](https://jenkins.io/) or [GitHub Actions](https://github.com/features/actions) to run tests, create build, and deploy automatically.
+- Item version history: Logging of the changes brought to each item [a la Google Drive](https://support.google.com/drive/answer/2409045?co=GENIE.Platform%3DDesktop&hl=en).

 ## Development